tlswg/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: Move this elsewhere?
-Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two peers.
-There are a number of ways in which a man-in-the-middle attacker can attempt to make two entities drop down to the least secure method they support.
-The protocol has been designed to minimize this risk, but there are still attacks available.
-For example, an attacker could block access to the port a secure service runs on or attempt to get the peers to negotiate an unauthenticated connection.
+Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two applications.
+There are a number of ways in which a man-in-the-middle attacker can attempt to make two entities drop down to the least secure method they support (i.e., perform a downgrade attack).
+The TLS protocol has been designed to minimize this risk, but there are still attacks available: for example, an attacker could block access to the port a secure service runs on, or attempt to get the peers to negotiate an unauthenticated connection.
 The fundamental rule is that higher levels must be cognizant of what their security requirements are and never transmit information over a channel less secure than